-- Workshops for career counselors integrate current research-based counseling practices to ensure the academic success and college and career preparedness of underrepresented students in career and technical education (CTE) and STEM courses and programs of study.
+- The Focus on Counselors Initiative integrates current research-based counseling practices to ensure the academic success and college and career preparedness of underrepresented students in career and technical education (CTE) and STEM courses and programs of study.

 To date, the largest NAPE project to use all three of these programs in the STEM Equity Pipeline™.

-Each year, NAPE’s holds a Professional Development Institute (PDI) in Washington, D.C., to provide a variety of robust, research-based, effective and promising practices for every audience interested in advancing student achievement.
-Join us April 7-11, 2014, in Arlington, VA!
+Each year, NAPE’s holds a National Summit for Educational Equity (formerly Professional Development Institute) in Washington, D.C., to provide a variety of robust, research-based, effective and promising practices for every audience interested in advancing student achievement.
+Join us April 24-27, 2017, in Arlington, VA!

 Customized Professional Development

 NAPE will work with your school, district, or college to customize professional development to meet your unique needs—online, workshops, or communities of practice.
-Please complete the online Professional Development Request Form or contact Elizabeth Tran for more information.
+Please complete the online Professional Development Request Form or contact NAPE’s Director of Professional Development for more information.